Zartec/nova-renderer/readme.md

 * Doxygen (if you want to generate docs)

 ###### Installation
-1. Clone the source code via git
+1. Clone the source code via git recursive with submodules
 2. Create a folder (defaul name "build") inside or outside the source
 3. Setup via CMake
     * Launch CMake